EasyHttp/EasyHttp/README.md

 # Project Status

-This project is now maintained by [David Alpert](https://github.com/davidalpert).
+This project alive and maintained by [David Alpert](https://github.com/davidalpert).

 # EasyHttp